AndrewJBateman/ionic-angular-news/README.md

-# Ionic Todo App
+# Ionic Angular News

-App to search for and display news items from an [API](https://newsapi.org/) using the [Ionic 4 framework](https://ionicframework.com/docs).
+App to search for and display news items from an [API](https://newsapi.org/) using the [Ionic 5 framework](https://ionicframework.com/docs).

 ## Table of contents